Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Background

 \section{Background}

-There has been a growing interest in securing robotic systems, partly owing to the increased connectivity with which robots are equipped.
-This is partly due to an increasing amount of data exchange modalities with new attack vectors in remote control commands~\cite{liu2005ibotguard}, telemetry~\cite{rodday2016exploring}, offloading computation~\cite{queralta2020enhancing, wan2016cloud}, robot-to-robot communication~\cite{ferrer2019secure, queralta2020blockchain}, and human-robot interaction~\cite{miller2018social}.
+There is a growing interest in securing robotic systems, partly due to to the increasing connectivity with which robots are being equipped.
+There are many data exchange modalities with new attack vectors, for instance in remote control commands~\cite{liu2005ibotguard}, telemetry~\cite{rodday2016exploring}, offloading computation~\cite{wan2016cloud, qingqing2019odometry}, robot-to-robot communication~\cite{ferrer2019secure, ferrer2021leaders}, and human--robot interaction~\cite{miller2018social}.

-Multiple research efforts have been devoted to studying cybersecurity issues in robotics.
-In~\cite{clark2017cybersecurity}, Clark et al. review and discuss the main security threads to robotic systems, from spoofing sensor data to denial of service attacks, and including other typical vector attacks such as malicious code injection or signal interference.
-However, this analysis only takes into account the security aspect in robotics from the cybernetic point of view, without considering the physical dimensions in which robots operate.
-The interaction of a robot with its environment presents key issues that cannot be addressed with traditional risk mitigation techniques from the cybersecurity domain.
-An early work in this direction was presented by Py et al. in 2004~\cite{py2004dependable}, where the authors introduced an execution control framework for autonomous robots that would analyze the data obtained from the behavior of the robot through a \textit{state checker}.
-A more recent work taking into account the nature of robotic operations was presented by Tang et al.~\cite{tang2018event}, where sensor data was estimated through a denial of service attack.
-Similarly, in~\cite{tiku2019overcoming}, Tiku et al. introduced a methodology for overcoming security vulnerabilities in a deep learning localization method by introducing adversarial training samples.
-All these approaches, however, take the point of view of data security in information systems and do not explicitly involve the cyber-physical nature of autonomous robots and their interaction with the environment, which is the objective of this paper.
-In terms of distributed and multi-robot systems, most efforts have been directed towards the analysis and mitigation of security issues from a networking perspective~\cite{rahman2019evaluation}.
+Existing research efforts that study cybersecurity issues in robotics generally consider exclusively virtual or data aspects.
+In~\cite{clark2017cybersecurity}, Clark et al. review and discuss the main security threats to robotic systems, including spoofing sensor data, denial of service attacks, malicious code injection, and signal interference.
+However, this review only considers the cybernetic point of view, not explicitly the physical dimensions in which robots operate.
+Some works have considered security in the context of sensor data and navigation missions.
+For instance, in an early work in this direction, Py et al.~\cite{py2004dependable} introduced an execution control framework for an autonomous robot to analyze the data it obtained through its behaviors using a \textit{state checker}.
+In a more recent work, Tang et al.~\cite{tang2018event} ensured the convergence of sensor data under denial of service attacks.
+Similarly, in~\cite{tiku2019overcoming}, Tiku et al. introduced a methodology for overcoming security vulnerabilities in a deep learning localization method by making use of adversarial training samples.
+In distributed and multi-robot systems, most efforts focus on the analysis and mitigation of security issues from a networking perspective~\cite{rahman2019evaluation}.
+All of these approaches take the point of view of data security in information systems and do not explicitly involve the cyber-physical nature of autonomous robots and their interaction with their environment, which is the objective of this paper.
+The interaction of a robot with its environment presents new crucial issues that cannot be addressed with existing risk mitigation techniques from the cybersecurity domain.